Skip to main content

 Any grade lower than three at the end of the final term in any of the specialised artistic training component subjects in basic dance, drama, music or Gregorian chant courses prevents progression in those subjects, without preventing progression in the remaining subjects of that component.

-Regarding education and training courses (CEF), Joint Order No. 453/2004, 27th July, in its current wording, assessment is undertaken by training component and classified on a scale of 1 to 5.
+On education and training courses (CEF), according to Joint Order No. 453/2004, 27th July, in its current wording, assessment is undertaken by training component and classified on a scale of 1 to 5.
 It is undertaken in predefined sequential times throughout the course, with no retention in the case of a two-year course.

 If the student has failed the technological training component, they will not attend the practical training component, nor will they take the final assessment test in cases where it is required.